 Download SF3C application here.

 For more information about private enrollment, please contact:

 For more information about subsidized enrollment, please contact:

 Melinda Soria, Business Manager

 SOMACC values the partnership between school and home, and therefore recognizes the importance of getting to know the parents, as well as the child and the rest of the family during the admissions process.

 To that end, when an opening becomes available, we look at the existing classroom needs and match them with the families on the waitlist.
 The eligible family is contacted via phone and/or email, and the parents/guardians and the child are invited for a dialogue and school visit.
 The child MUST be present during this process.

-The child will get to see and experience the school environment.
-He/she can interact with the teachers and other children, and participate in class activities, but only if he/she is ready.
-This affords us the opportunity to get to know him/her in a relaxed, nurturing, fun, yet structured environment.
-This is also the chance for the parents and SOMACC staff to learn more about each other and to help determine if there is a good match between the school, the child and the family.
+Having the child join his/her parents in visiting our school can ease the entrance into unfamiliar territory if s/he gets admitted.
+It will offer the opportunity for him/her to see and explore the school environment, meet the teachers and other children, participate in class activities, and/or simply play and use our materials.
+This affords us the chance to get to know him/her in a relaxed, nurturing, fun, yet structured environment.
+Through the dialogue, the parents and SOMACC staff will have the chance to learn more about each other and the program to help determine if there is a good match between the school, the child and the family.

 Additional dialogues and school visits may be scheduled if necessary.